EvgeniiTitov/defect_detection/README.txt

 SHORT TERM TASKS:
-1. Retrain poles net to work with 3 class (add wood)
+1. Retrain poles net to work with 3 class (Make sure classes are balanced)
-2. Retrain components net to replace 2 YOLOs in sequence with 1 trained for 3 components classes
+2. Retrain components net to replace 2 YOLOs in sequence with 1 trained for 3 components classes (Balance dataset)
-3. Cracks module
-4. Dumpers module
-5. Subtract other object's boxes from the pillar BB (less noise for cracks detection)
+3. Dumpers module (Wait for Leonid to augment data, try teaching)
+4. Wooden pole defects (Dasha)
+5. Tuning:
-6. Tune YOLOs parameters (NMS, threshold etc)
+    - Tune YOLOs parameters (NMS, threshold etc)
-7. Tune line filtering algorithm
+    - Tune line filtering algorithm
-8. Complete threads for video processing (
-                                + actual code
-                                - memory consumption to tune Qs,
-                                - Method to shut down the server to .join() threads)

-9. Separate API endpoint to process a video and return its angle
+    - Tune Q sizes (measure memory consumptions etc)

+6. Add and connect SQL to save defects properly
+!
+7. Fix the issue (remove frame from all representation objects, you have access to it anyway in the workers) !
+8. Inference 1 in N frames - fix your issue when for videos only 1 frame results are saved

 LONG TERM TASKS: